 This list is for a basic kit of planes I would use for furniture making in order of priority is as follows:

-Smoothing plane This plane will allow you to learn the basics of planing a machined dressed piece of flat wood smooth or to join short lengths of wood up to 0.9m long.
-Projects wood include coffee tables, bed side tables and small cabinets where the length of wood won't be longer than 1 meter.
-Or A55 Smoother Link
+This plane will allow you to learn the basics of planing a machined dressed piece of flat wood smooth or to join short lengths of wood up to 0.9m long.
+Projects would include coffee tables, bed side tables and small cabinets where the length of wood won't be longer than 1 meter.

-Trying Plane - This plane becomes necessary once you start to do projects where the length of wood you are using gets over 1 meter.
+This plane becomes necessary once you start to do projects where the length of wood you are using gets over 1 meter.
 This plane makes it a lots easier to join and flatten long pieces of wood.
-Or A55 Trying Plane Link

 The following list is based on what you want to achieve which will vary from person to person.
 Here are the options in no particular order.